GDG-NewYork/2018-study-jams/CloudStudyJams/NOTES.md

         * [2.1 Intro to Docker](#21-intro-to-docker)
     + [3.
 Scientific Data Processing](#3-scientific-data-processing)
         * [3.1 Rent-a-VM to Process Earthquake Data](#31-rent-a-vm-to-process-earthquake-data)
 <!-- Table of Contents: END -->

 # GOOGLE CLOUD TRAINING

 Study Jam [Agenda](http://bit.ly/gdgnyc-cloud-studyjams-2018) using [QwikLabs Quests](https://google.qwiklabs.com/catalog) as training paths.

-> Prerequisites
+**Prerequisites:**
 Familiarity with standard Linux text editors such as vim, emacs, or nano will be helpful.
 If you already have your own GCP account, make sure you do NOT use it for this lab.

-> TIPS
+**TIPS:**
 Open Qwiklabs in an ANONYMOUS window to make sure you are not logged into any of your real Google accounts.
+For each lab, it also helps to review all the content/instructions quickly _before_ you click the green START button to walk through them in practice.

 ---